>

 Overview

-Join Vanderbilt Divinity and the Vanderbilt School of Nursing for the Spirituality and End-of-Life Care Conference, a free, one-day event addressing the intersection of spiritual care, end-of-life care and health disparities.
+Join Vanderbilt Divinity and the Vanderbilt School of Nursing for the Spirituality and End of Life Care Conference, a free, one-day event addressing the intersection of spiritual care, end of life care and health disparities.

-Disparities in health care access and quality are pronounced in end-of-life care, particularly for racial/ethnic minorities, LGBTQI+ individuals, Indigenous populations and economically disadvantaged communities.
+Disparities in health care access and quality are pronounced in end of life care, particularly for racial/ethnic minorities, LGBTQI+ individuals, Indigenous populations and economically disadvantaged communities.

-Students, faculty, health care providers, community members and academic experts will consider how health inequities and spiritual and cultural factors influence end-of-life access, hospice utilization and outcomes, and explore practical solutions.
+Students, faculty, health care providers, community members and academic experts will consider how health inequities and spiritual and cultural factors influence end of life access, hospice utilization and outcomes, and explore practical solutions.

 Highlights

-• Keynote Presentations: Leading experts share on end-of-life care, spirituality, health inequities and cultural-spiritual awareness, including supporting Indigenous and LGBTQ+ individuals in end-of-life contexts.
+• Keynote Presentations: Leading experts share on end of life care, spirituality, health inequities and cultural-spiritual awareness, including supporting Indigenous and LGBTQ+ individuals in end of life contexts.

 • Panel Discussions: Hear from community members and learn perspectives from indigenous and marginalized communities.